-The 15 National Boards regulating registered health practitioners in Australia are responsible for registering practitioners and students (except for in psychology, which has provisional psychologists), setting the standards that practitioners must meet, and managing complaints and concerns (notifications) about the health, conduct or performance of practitioners.
+The 15 National Boards who regulate registered health practitioners in Australia are responsible for registering practitioners and students (except in psychology, where students are registered as provisional psychologists), setting the standards that practitioners must meet, and managing complaints and concerns (notifications) about the health, conduct or performance of practitioners.

 The core role of the National Boards and Ahpra is to protect the public.

 The Guidelines for advertising a regulated health service were jointly developed by the National Boards under section 39 of the National Law.
 The guidelines have been developed to help practitioners and other advertisers understand their obligations when advertising a regulated health service.

 National Boards and Ahpra have published other useful information about advertising for registered health practitioners and consumers in the Advertising hub on the Ahpra website.